SPECIAL SUBMISSIONS ONLY • Final deadlines have passed. If

 SELECTION and NOTIFICATION:

-• Short film entries will be viewed by the SJIWFF26 Programming Committee and submission contacts notified via email of the decision regarding their film within the first week of September, 2015.
+• Short film entries will be viewed by the SJIWFF27 Programming Committee and submission contacts notified via email of the decision regarding their film within the first week of September, 2016.

 • If selected, instructions regarding exhibition copies and promotional materials will be sent with notification of acceptance.

 • SUBMIT COMPLETE: Your film will not enter consideration until your submission is complete.
-Please contact us prior to your deadline if you need help to complete your submission.
+Please contact us prior to the deadline if you need help to complete your submission.

 • ABOUT WAIVERS: We are only able to grant fee waivers to filmmakers whose work has been screened at a prior SJIWFF.
 When requesting a fee waiver, it’s helpful to indicate the title and year of your last selected film.